Please help us share God's truths and hope in Christ.

 No Contradiction

-If that is the case, how could Lazarus (and others) be raised from the dead, live again, and die a second physical death?
+So how could Lazarus (and others) be raised from the dead, live again, and die a second physical death?
 The simple answer is that those who were resurrected and brought back to life were resurrected by a miracle of God.
-In doing this, God set aside the natural order of what physical life has been since the fall of man.
-Resurrection is something only God can do, as the Giver of Life and the Almighty and All Powerful Creator.
+And in doing so, God set aside the natural order of what physical life has been since the fall of man — one physical death.

-We know there were other times in which God set aside the natural order with a miracle of His doing.
+We know there were also times when God set aside the natural order with a miracle of His doing.
 There was the long day of Joshua, in which the sun “stood still” (Josh 10:13).
 There was also the star that led the wise men to Jesus following His birth (Matthew 2:7-10).
-We know our God is omnipotent and can do whatever He wills.
-Just as God can re-birth a spiritually dead soul, He can also physically re-birth a dead body.
-Because only God can set aside the natural order of that which He has created or ordained, the resurrection of Lazarus does not deny what is said in Hebrews 9:27.
-It was a miracle that supersedes that which is common to man (death).
+We know our God is omnipotent and can do whatever He wills (Psa 115:3).
+Just as God can re-birth a spiritually dead soul, He can also physically “re-birth” a dead body.
+But only God can do such.
+Only He can set aside the natural order He created or ordained.
+Therefore, the resurrection of Lazarus does not deny what is said in Hebrews 9:27.
+It was a miracle that supersedes that which is common to man (death), and it was done to testify of who Jesus is and the power of Almighty God.

 Another Question

-This should now raise the question, why doesn’t God resurrect people, to live again, during the time in which we live?
+So why doesn’t God resurrect people during the time in which we live?
 It could be a way of revealing His power and might to the lost.

-Some claim that God has resurrected people back to life, but those claims cannot be fully substantiated.
-We must remember that we are not referring to resuscitating a body at the time of clinical death.
-Instead, we are discussing the resurrection of a body and soul from confirmed death in which the body is certifiably dead by both medical diagnosis and a conclusive passage of time.
+Before answering that question with biblical reasoning, be aware that some people claim God has resurrected people back to life.
+However, those claims cannot be fully substantiated.
+There is a difference between resuscitating a body at the time of clinical death and resurrecting, or physically regenerating a body, that is confirmed dead by clinical diagnosis and the passage of time.
 Remember, Lazarus had already been dead and in the grave for four days.
-After that amount of time decomposition had already set in… for (as is so profoundly stated in the King James Bible) “he stinketh” (John 11:39).
+After that amount of time, decomposition had already set in… for (as is so profoundly stated in the King James Bible) “he stinketh” (John 11:39).
+Only after the soul has permanently departed a clinically dead body, is a person truly physically dead.
+And as of now, medical science is unable to measure the departure of the soul.

 A Biblical Reasoning

-This makes it quite understandable why God would not resurrect a believer and restore their earthly, physical life.
+This explains why God would not resurrect a believer to physical life after death.

 Philippians 1:21 For to me to live is Christ, and to die is gain.

-It would be stripping away the reward promised by Jesus:
+It would be stripping away the reward that Jesus promised.

 John 14:2-3 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.